Russia fires 31 missiles at Kyiv in the first attack in 44 days, and 13 people are hurt

 Ukraine’s air force said Russia launched two ballistic missiles and 29 cruise missiles against the capital.

+Kyiv has better air defenses than most regions of the large country.
+The missile interception rate is frequently high, rendering Russian attacks on the capital significantly less successful than during the early days of the war.

-An 11-year-old girl and a 38-year-old man were hospitalized, the city administration said.
+An 11-year-old girl and a 38-year-old man were hospitalized in Kyiv, the city administration said.
 Eight other people sustained light injuries, according to Mayor Vitali Klitschko.

 Ukraine's Emergency Service said around 80 people were evacuated from their homes.